FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/blog/preserving-the-past-empowering-the-future-a-q-a-with-billy-bicket-head-of-maker-labs-at-techsoup.md

 created-on: 2025-02-06T21:12:58.463Z
 updated-on: 2025-02-06T21:12:58.480Z
 published-on: 2025-02-06T21:12:58.493Z
-f_post-date: 2025-02-06T21:12:58.510Z
+post-date: 2025-02-06T21:12:58.510Z
-f_featured: false
+featured: false
-f_description: In this Q&A, we sit down with Billy Bicket, Head of Maker Labs at TechSoup, to discuss the goals of the CML, its implications for cultural preservation, and how this initiative is building a more inclusive and equitable future for archiving.
+description: In this Q&A, we sit down with Billy Bicket, Head of Maker Labs at TechSoup, to discuss the goals of the CML, its implications for cultural preservation, and how this initiative is building a more inclusive and equitable future for archiving.
-f_image:
+image:
   url: /assets/images/techsoup-q-a.webp
-tags: blog
-layout: "[blog].html"
 date: 2025-02-06T21:12:58.523Z
 seo:
   noindex: false
   twitter:title: summary
   twitter:card: summary
 ---

 In an era of eroding cultural memory, the need for innovative approaches to preserving collective history has never been greater.
 Decentralized technologies offer a transformative path forward, enabling communities to reclaim ownership of their narratives while democratizing access to the past.

 To address these challenges, TechSoup has joined forces with Gray Area and Filecoin Foundation for the Decentralized Web (FFDW) to launch the Cultural Memory Lab (CML), an incubator designed to empower cultural organizations, archives, libraries, and museums.
 By leveraging peer-to-peer networks, distributed storage systems, and blockchain technologies, this initiative aims to reshape how stories are preserved and shared, ensuring that diverse voices remain integral to the historical record.